Lightbridge-KS/report-gen-us/docs/by_organs/abnormal_gallbladder.md

 ### Dilated CBD without cause

+Only use this dilated CBD template if CBD diameter is greater than or equal to 6 mm.

 ```markdown
 **Biliary system:** Dilated CBD, measures about ___ mm without demonstrable cause of obstruction.
 No intrahepatic ductal dilatation.
 **IMPRESSION:**